COP4331-Team7/Sprint1/README.md

 #Running the Game
-Download the JAR file [here](Sprint1.jar) (Java JDK must be installed)
+##Download JAR file containing the packaged application
+Click [here](Sprint1.jar) to download the JAR file, or use Linux/UNIX command wget to download the file:

 ```javascript
 wget "https://drive.google.com/ucexport=download&id=0BwOm5RXo3vn5bFl6Q3pTTURERjA" -O Sprint1.jar
 ```
+##Run the packaged application

-Click on the executable, or run from the command line
+Click on the executable, or run from the command line:
 ```javascript
 java -jar Sprint1.jar
 ```